 We have never met anyone face-to-face that has expressed any concern for having us here.
 Luckily, new friends embraced us with open arms and tons of booze — transplants and locals, alike.
 Asheville is full of transplants, and we made friends here easily.

-We purchased a home in an established neighborhood — a ’90s home that needs major updating (popcorn ceilings, GAH) — and we work, eat, and spend our time and money in Asheville, giving back to local businesses and the economy.
+We purchased a home in an established neighborhood — a ’90s home that needs major updating (popcorn ceilings, GAH).
+We work, eat, and spend our time and money in Asheville, giving back to local businesses and the economy.

 But, don’t forget that it’s super easy to hide behind a keyboard and an anonymous “f*[email protected]*ck.com email address (not kidding) to troll and be ridiculously and unproductively mean.